 Crate training is one of the most efficient and effective ways to train a puppy.

 The single most important aspect of puppy training is that you reward your puppy each and every time she does the right thing.
 For example: praise her when she chews her own toys instead of the couch or eliminates outside instead of in the house.
-He more time you send with your puppy, the quicker and easier it will be to train her.
+The more time you spend with your puppy, the quicker and easier it will be to train her.

-The key to house training is to establish a routine that increases the chances that your puppy will eliminate in the right place in your presence, so that she can e praised and rewarded; and decreases the chances that your puppy will eliminate in the wrong place so that she will not develop bad habits.
+The key to house training is to establish a routine that increases the chances that your puppy will eliminate in the right place in your presence so that she can be praised and rewarded, and decreases the chances that your puppy will eliminate in the wrong place so that she will not develop bad habits.

 It is important that you make provisions for your puppy when you are not home.
-Until your puppy s housetrained, she should not be allowed free run of your house.
+Until your puppy is housetrained, she should not be allowed free run of your house.
 Otherwise, she will develop a habit of leaving piles and puddles anywhere and everywhere.
-Confine her to a small area such as a kitchen, bathroom or utility room that has water/stain resistant floors.
+Confine her to a small area such as a kitchen, bathroom or utility room that has water/stain-resistant floors.
 Confinement is NOT crate training.

 What is crate training?

-Short term confinement to a crate is intended to inhibit your puppy from eliminating when confined, so that she will want to eliminate when released form confinement and take to an appropriate area.
+Short-term confinement to a crate is intended to inhibit your puppy from eliminating when confined so that she will want to eliminate when released from confinement and taken to an appropriate area.
 Crate training also helps teach your puppy to have bladder and bowel control.
-Instead of going whenever she feels like it, she learns to hold it in and go at convenient scheduled times.
+Instead of going whenever she feels like it, she learns to hold it in and go at conveniently scheduled times.

-Crate training should not be abused; otherwise the problem will go drastically worse.
+Crate training should not be abused; otherwise, the problem will get drastically worse.
 The crate is not intended as a place to lock up your puppy and forget her for extended periods of time.
 If your puppy soils her crate because you left her there for too long, the house training process will set back several weeks, if not months.

 Your puppy should only be confined to a crate when you are at home.
 Expect at night; give your puppy an opportunity to relieve herself every hour.
 Each time you let her out, put her on a leash and immediately take her outside.
 Once outside, give her about three to five minutes to produce.